Julius Klaproth

 Heinrich Julius Klaproth (11 October 1783 – 28 August 1835) was a German linguist, historian, ethnographer, author, orientalist and explorer.
-As a scholar, he is credited along with Jean-Pierre Abel-Rémusat, with being instrumental in turning East Asian Studies into scientific disciplines with critical methods.
+As a scholar, he is credited along with Jean-Pierre Abel-Rémusat with being instrumental in turning East Asian Studies into scientific disciplines with critical methods.

 Name

-H.J.
-Klaproth was usually known as Julius or Julius von Klaproth.
+H. J. Klaproth was usually known as Julius or Julius von Klaproth.
 His name also erroneously appears as "Julius Heinrich Klaproth".

 Life

 Klaproth was born in Berlin on 11 October 1783, the son of the chemist Martin Heinrich Klaproth, who is credited with the discovery of four elements including uranium.

 Young Klaproth devoted his energies in quite early life to the study of Asiatic languages, and published in 1802 his Asiatisches Magazin (Weimar 1802–1803).
-He was in consequence called to St. Petersburg and given an appointment in the academy there.
+He was in consequence called to Saint Petersburg and given an appointment in the academy there.
 In 1805 he was a member of Count Golovkin's embassy to China.
 On his return he was despatched by the academy to the Caucasus on an ethnographical and linguistic exploration (1807–1808), and was afterwards employed for several years in connection with the academy's Oriental publications.
 In 1812 he moved to Berlin.

 In 1815 he settled in Paris, and in 1816 Humboldt procured him from the king of Prussia the title and salary of professor of Asiatic languages and literature, with permission to remain in Paris as long as was requisite for the publication of his works.
 He died in Paris on 28 August 1835.